-However, recent developments have shifted attention back onto industrial policy.
-For example, Hausman et al. (2007)'s finding that countries grow faster when they export products that are also exported by high income countries has become particularly influential among policymakers.
-Similarly, the service sector's potential for growth strategies-particularly in Africa-has been the subject of recent studies (see, e.g., Newfarmer et al., 2019).
+Industrial policy has returned as a focus, in both climate and development economics.
+In development, the potential for export-driven growth is a main implication of the policy, while in climate economics, its ability to achieve climate targets through strengthening a country's comparative advantage in low-emissions production is of high interest.
+Hausman et al. (2007)'s finding that countries grow faster when they export products that are also exported by high-income countries has become particularly influential among policymakers.
+Similarly, the service sector's potential for growth strategies-particularly in Africa-has been the subject of recent studies (see Newfarmer et al., 2019).
 Moreover, in spite of the debate on the risks of industrial policy, almost all governments conduct some form of such policies in practice.
+A calculated 25% of commercial policies from 2009-2020 are classifiable as industry policies (Juhasz et al., 2023).
 In doing so, policymakers critically need the support of research to provide a framework and guidelines on how to think about these issues.
-Thus, future research should focus more on how industrial policy should be done, rather than on whether it is well founded.
+Thus, future research should focus more on how industrial policy should be done, rather than on whether it is well founded (see Rodrik 2023 for a complete review).
 The paragraphs below review the existing literature on industrial policy.

 Country or sectoral case studies can generate important lessons for industrial policy.
-For developing countries or countries on the path to development, such examples include: Amsden (1989) in South Korea; Wade (1995) in Southeast Asia; Evans (1990) on the computer industry in Brazil, India, and Korea; and Luzio and Greenstein (1995) on microcomputers in Brazil.
+For low- and middle-income countries related lessons come from: Amsden (1989) and Lane (2022) in South Korea; Wade (1995) in Southeast Asia; Evans (1990) on the computer industry in Brazil, India, and Korea; and Luzio and Greenstein (1995) on microcomputers in Brazil.
 As the returns to such work are higher if it describes a successful event, these studies are usually supportive of a positive impact of industrial policy.
-However, this type of analysis can be difficult, as many factors affect growth and it is difficult to convincingly isolate the effect of a particular industrial policy.
+However, this type of analysis can be difficult, as many factors affect growth, and it is difficult to convincingly isolate the effect of a particular industrial policy.

-A number of cross-country or cross-sector analyses have found little evidence for the efficiency of industrial policies such as trade protection (Krueger and Tuncer 1982, Clemens and Williamson 2001, O'Rourke 2000) or tax incentives (Lee 1996).
+A number of cross-country or cross-sector analyses have found little evidence for the efficiency of industrial policies such as trade protection (Krueger and Tuncer, 1982; Clemens and Williamson, 2001; O'Rourke, 2000) or tax incentives (Lee, 1996).
 These exercises generally conclude that there is little correlation between industrial policy and growth.
 Beason and Weinstein (1996) propose a rationale for these mixed results in Japan.
 They find that targeted sectors are typically low-growth sectors with decreasing returns to scale.
-It is possible that because of political pressures, many governments around the world support sectors that are struggling economically, rather than designing and implementing a strategy to promote positive externalities (Grossman and Helpman 1994, Goldberg and Maggi 1999).
-Likewise, patterns of trade protection could be driven mostly by government revenue considerations rather than the infant industry hypothesis (Broda et al. 2008).
-Rodrik (2007)

-puts forward another explanation: If governments target sectors where market failures are the strongest, but they can only partially address them, it is not surprising that these sectors grow less.
+It is possible that because of political pressures, many governments around the world support sectors that are struggling economically, rather than designing and implementing a strategy to promote positive externalities (Grossman and Helpman, 1994; Goldberg and Maggi, 1999).
+Likewise, patterns of trade protection could be driven mostly by government revenue considerations rather than the infant industry hypothesis (Broda et al., 2008).
+Rodrik (2007) puts forward another explanation: If governments target sectors where market failures are the strongest, but they can only partially address them, it is not surprising that these sectors grow less.